ono-midori/ono-midori.github.io/techs/zguide.md

 sys     0m2.670s
 ```

-And here’s the asynchronous client, with a single worker:
+And here's the asynchronous client, with a single worker:

 ```shell
 $ time mdclient2